What is Quick Live News?

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 They supposedly deliver various features, improve the browsing experience, and deliver other value, however, most are useless and are designed only to help the developers to generate revenue.
 Furthermore, by having them installed, users risk serious issues.
 Therefore, never download or install any browser hijackers.

 How did Quick Live News install on my computer?

-Notification saying that Quick Live News can read and change certain data (on Chrome):
+Notification stating that Quick Live News can read and change certain data (on Chrome):

-Notification saying that Quick Live News can access certain data (on Firefox):
+Notification stating that Quick Live News can access certain data (on Firefox):

 Website promoting Quick Live News browser hijacker:

 IMPORTANT NOTE!
 This deceptive site asks to enable web browser notifications.